Changemakers: Workday Is Addressing the Opportunity Gap by Hiring for Skills and Potential, Not Pedigree

 To address this, Workday created an innovative workforce development movement called Opportunity Onramps® dedicated to fostering economic opportunity for all.
 Through various workforce development programs, Opportunity Onramps provides training, internships, and job opportunities to jobseekers from nontraditional backgrounds, including veterans, caregivers and parents returning to work after an absence, and talented young adults without a four-year college degree.

 So how does Opportunity Onramps work, and is it changing how hiring managers screen potential talent?
-JFF’s Carey O’Connor recently met with Ingrid Franzen, Workday’s vice president of strategic planning for technology and an Opportunity Onramps champion.
+Carey O’Connor, senior strategist at JFF, recently met with Ingrid Franzen, Workday’s vice president of strategic planning for technology and an Opportunity Onramps champion.

 Franzen: Opportunity Onramps was actually one of the reasons I accepted my first job at Workday.
 Working for a company that values diverse talent is a requirement for me.
 When I interviewed, I asked whether I could bring with me a key project manager from my former company who I had hired after he completed a Year Up internship.
 He is incredibly talented, and I knew I could leverage his problem solving, digital skills, and project management capabilities to take the team to new heights.